 The main financial performance indicator is the level of reserves held at the Balance Sheet date.
 In particular, the management of spending against General Annual Grant (GAG) requires special attention as the amount of carry forward is restricted.
-In the period under review, £nil (2016-17: £nil) was carried forward representing 0% (2016-17: nil%) of GAG.
+In the period under review, £nil (2017-18: £nil) was carried forward representing 0% (2017-18: nil%) of GAG.

-As funding is based on pupil numbers this is also a Key Performance Indicator.
-Pupil numbers for 2017 increased significantly to 497, an increase of 9% over 2016.
-2018 numbers are also rising to 514 and the forecast is for pupil numbers to steadily increase.
+As funding is based on pupil numbers this is also a key performance indicator.
+Pupil numbers for 2019 increased significantly to 528 (2018: 514), an increase of 16% over 2016 (455).
+2020 numbers are also forecast to steadily increase to over 550.